roylindauer/middleman-royldev/README.md

 ## Code of Conduct

-Everyone interacting in the Middlecore project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/middlecore/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `middleman-royldev` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/roylindauer/middleman-royldev/blob/main/CODE_OF_CONDUCT.md).